SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Cassandra-compatible database service/Deploying_Cassandra/Installing_Cassandra_Reaper.md

    For more information on the different options, refer to the [Reaper documentation](http://cassandra-reaper.io/docs/configuration/).

-1. Enable automatic startup of the Reaper service:
+1. Run the following command to enable automatic startup of the Reaper service:

    `$ systemctl enable cassandra-reaper.service`